-HKD is excited to announce the winners of the 2nd annual Chicago Genre Screenplay Competition!
+Announcing winners of the New York Genre Screenplay Competition!

-Following in the footsteps of the Chicago Genre Screenplay Competition, HKD is proud to expand to the New York/New England region for the New York Genre Screenplay Competition.
-Just as in the Chicago Genre Screenplay Competition, we're looking for the best screenplays in Horror, Comedy, and Sci-fi that the Midwest and beyond have to offer!
+In the fourth annual Chicago Genre Screenplay Festival, we're looking for the best screenplays in Horror, Comedy, and Sci-fi that the East Coast and beyond have to offer!
 Have your scripts read by award-winning writers and win cash prizes.
-For New York locals, stay tuned for special events.
-The New York Genre Screenplay Competition now accepts short films.

 The mission of the New York and Chicago Genre Screenplay Competitions are to find and support the most creative screenwriters working on the most exciting projects - we really care about genre films.
 From blood-soaked horror to gut-busting comedy, our team is looking for the kind of screenplays that might not fit anywhere else.
 First timers need not fear applying too.
 We have a category dedicated to those just trying out the craft.

 Best Short Film